-The Company has adopted a common share cost principle since 2011 and, accordingly, other receivables include common share cost receivable from related parties in the amount of RO 167,757, being estimated costs that will be recharged to related parties.
+The company has adopted common share cost principle since 2011, accordingly other receivables include common share cost receivable of RO 167,757.
+The definite receivables from related parties will be ascertained in 2016.

 12 Cash in hand and at bank